KnapsackPro/knapsack/README.md

 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
+5. You can create example tests in related repository with example of [rails application and knapsack gem usage](https://github.com/KnapsackPro/rails-app-with-knapsack).
-5. Create a new Pull Request
+6. Create a new Pull Request

 ## Acknowledgements